jrpotter/notebook/notes/encoding/floating-point.md

 %%ANKI
 Basic
-How does the largest unsigned interpretation of the exponent *field* relate to the $Bias$?
+How does the unsigned interpretation of the largest normalized exponent *field* relate to the $Bias$?
 Back: The largest unsigned interpretation is $2 \cdot Bias$.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1710605798347-->